VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 public void Handle(ReservationRejected message)
 {
-    if (this.State == WorkflowState.AwaitingReservationConfirmation)
+    if (this.State == ProcessState.AwaitingReservationConfirmation)
     {
-        this.State = WorkflowState.Completed;
+        this.State = ProcessState.Completed;
         this.AddCommand(new RejectOrder { OrderId = this.OrderId });
     }
     else